amritanjali123/Collaborative-Shopping/README.md

 ## Dependency
 myntra wile have to add a button on tha page by the name collobrate so that once user click on that they can divert to the given page that we have built

+### Please Use Google Chrome
+  This work only on Google Chrome
 ## Technology used

 ReactJS, Node.js, SocketIO